D. J. Swearinger: 2017

-On March 9, 2017, the Washington Redskins signed Swearinger to a three-year, $13.5 million contract with $9 million guaranteed to a signing bonus of $4 million.
+On March 9, 2017, the Washington Redskins signed Swearinger to a three–year, $13.5 million contract with $9 million guaranteed to a signing bonus of $4 million.

 He competed with Su'a Cravens, Will Blackmon, Earl Wolff, and Montae Nicholson for the starting free safety job.
 Head coach Jay Gruden named Swearinger the starting free safety to begin the season.
 His teammates voted him the Washington Redskins' defensive captain, although he was a free agent acquisition and was a new member of the team.

-Swearinger started the Washington Redskins' season-opener against the Philadelphia Eagles and made five solo tackle and deflected a pass during their 17-30 loss.
+Swearinger started the Washington Redskins' season-opener against the Philadelphia Eagles and made five solo tackle and deflected a pass during their 17–30 loss.
 He recorded two interceptions against quarterback Case Keenum in the Week 10 game against the Minnesota Vikings.

 2018

 Swearinger had an impressive outing in a Week 2 loss against the Indianapolis Colts, intercepting quarterback Andrew Luck twice to go along with 2 pass deflections.
-Six weeks later, in a 20-13 win over the New York Giants, Swearinger had another 2 interception performance, his second of the season.
+Six weeks later, in a 20–13 win over the New York Giants, Swearinger had another 2 interception performance, his second of the season.
 Though Swearinger led the Redskins both in interceptions (four) and passes defended (10), on December 24 he was released from the team following critical comments he made publicly towards the team's defensive coordinator Greg Manusky.

 Arizona Cardinals (second stint)

-On December 25, 2018, Swearinger was claimed off waivers by the Arizona Cardinals.
+On December 25, 2018, Swearinger was claimed off waivers by the Cardinals.

 On September 30, 2019, Swearinger was released by the Cardinals after playing every snap through four games.